cockroachdb/docs/src/current/v22.2/advanced-changefeed-configuration.md

 ## Lagging ranges

-{% include_cached new-in.html version="v22.2.15" %} Use the `changefeed.lagging_ranges` metric to track the number of ranges that are behind in a changefeed.
+{% include new-in.md version="v22.2.15" %} Use the `changefeed.lagging_ranges` metric to track the number of ranges that are behind in a changefeed.
 This is calculated based on the [cluster settings](cluster-settings.html):

 - `changefeed.lagging_ranges_threshold` sets a duration from the present that determines the length of time a range is considered to be lagging behind, which will then track in the [`lagging_ranges`](monitor-and-debug-changefeeds.html#using-changefeed-metrics-labels) metric.
 Note that ranges undergoing an [initial scan](create-changefeed.html#initial-scan) for longer than the threshold duration are considered to be lagging.
 Starting a changefeed with an initial scan on a large table will likely increment the metric for each range in the table.
 As ranges complete the initial scan, the number of ranges lagging behind will decrease.
     - **Default:** `3m`